Tumeroba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 007 gives no right to owner and group.
-And all permission to other users chmod 753 gives this permissions -rwxr-x-wx chmod reference=olleh hello set the mode of hello same as olleh's
+And all permission to other users chmod 753 gives this permissions -rwxr-x-wx chmod reference=olleh hello set the mode of hello same as olleh's chmod a+x ./* adds execution permission to all subdirectories of current directory, to owner group and other users